-The district shall control access to, disclosure of, and communication regarding information contained in student health records to assure access only to people those authorized organizations, agencies, and persons under the conditions permitted by Federal and State statute and regulations in accordance with N.J.A.C.
+The district shall control access to, disclosure of, and communication regarding information contained in student health records to assure access only to people permitted by Federal and State statute and regulations in accordance with N.J.A.C.
 6A:32-7.5.

-The district [ will or may] may charge a reasonable fee for reproduction of student records, not to exceed the schedule of costs set forth in N.J.S.A.
-47:1A-52, provided that the cost does not effectively prevent the parents or adult students from exercising their rights under N.J.A.C.
-6A:32-7 or other Federal and State under rules and regulations regarding students with disabilities, including N.J.A.C.
+The district may charge a reasonable fee for reproduction of student records, not to exceed the schedule of costs set forth in N.J.S.A.
+47:1A-5, provided that the cost does not effectively prevent the parents or adult students from exercising their rights under N.J.A.C.
+6A:32-7 or other Federal and State rules and regulations regarding students with disabilities, including N.J.A.C.
 6A:14.